-The proposed project includes three units that will be affordable to very low-income households and eight units that will be affordable to low-income households in an area that has a variety of housing types and densities
+The proposed 16 unit expansion includes providing three units that will be affordable for very low income households in an area that has a variety of housing types and densities.
+A recommendation of support for the requested General Plan Amendment and Rezoning would advance this policy.